kleinbottle/swanlotus/content/blogs/amnesia/amnesia.md

 \end{aligned}
 $${#eq:fory}

+And thus we could claim [QED](https://en.wikipedia.org/wiki/Q.E.D.).

 ## Looking back

-Finally, Doron and I had mastered the monster, although to some it would seem a titmouse!.
-Step by single step, like a CPU in a computer, we had waded high school geometry, algebra, and trigonometry to finally derive the enigmatic relation we were after.
+Finally, Doron and I had mastered the monster, although to some it would seem a titmouse!
+Step by single step, like a CPU in a computer, we had waded through high school geometry, algebra, and trigonometry to finally derive the relation we were after.

 I asked Doron what he thought of the whole experience.
 With uncanny sagacity, he said that he had learned to recognize symmetry, manipulate symbols algebraically, and to perceive equality to force an insight.